A Timeline of Important Dates, People and Events in the More Than 139 Year History of Mount Dora’s Lakeside Inn

 1990 – Lakeside Inn was sold at sheriff’s auction to James Barggren and John Dempsey.

-2010 – Lakeside Inn was sold to current owners Jim and Alexandra Gunderson, who are in the process of restoring this Great Inn and preserving its 130 plus year history.
+2010 – Lakeside Inn was sold to current owners Jim and Alexandra Gunderson, who restored this great Inn work to preserve its 130 plus year history.